danvk/aoc2021/README.md

 ## Advent of Code

+### Day 20

+This one doesn't make sense to me -- because the first bit in my decoder string is `#`, doesn't that mean that the entire infinite grid should light up immediately?

 ### Day 19

 I just guessed the right answer for part 1 without writing any code!
 Two hours later I had it for real.
 My idea on how to solve this was correct (try all rotations, find the best shift), it was just tricky to implement without bugs.